kyma-project/test-infra/kind/README.md

 It may require more resources for Docker, adjust it in Docker preferences (cpu and memory)

+> **TIP:** You may have to adjust CPU and memory settings for Docker.
+Use 6 CPU and 12 GB as the recommended cluster values.
+Adjust these values in Docker preferences.

 ### Build a Kubernetes image

 Run the `scripts/build-kubernetes-image.sh` script to build a Kubernetes image used in `kind`.
 That script is specifically designed for the Prow pipeline.